anchpop/wise_mans_haskell/book.md

 someFunc
 ```

 Also, we have access to the libraries we just imported.
 To test that out, import the Lens library with `import Control.Lens`.
-Then, I'll show you how it's useful for getting values from tuples.
+It's useful for getting values from tuples.

 ```haskell
 *Main Lib> import Control.Lens